Penetration Testing

 TechTarget defines PTaaS as a cloud service that provides IT professionals with the resources they need to conduct and act upon point-in-time and continuous pen tests.
 The goal of PTaaS is to help organizations build successful vulnerability management programs that can find, prioritize, and remediate security threats quickly and efficiently.

-That being said, because most PTaaS options rely heavily on automation to achieve scale, such tools lack the depth and intensity that only human-driven testers can provide.
+That being said, because most PTaaS options rely heavily on automated penetration testing to achieve scale, such tools lack the depth and intensity that only human-driven testers can provide.
 As a result, adopters should be careful to validate that their PTaaS vendor offers more than a vulnerability scan with a pretty dashboard on top.

 Benefits of PTaaS